dpobel/damien.pobel.fr/src/post/urxvt-terminal.md

 that's annoying.
 So I was looking for a faster and lighter alternative with at least tabs, url detections and not too many dependencies.

-Some days ago, while trying different plugins for my vim setup, I (re)discovered [URXVT](http://software.schmorp.de/pkg/rxvt-unicode.html) ([man urxvt](http://pwet.fr/man/linux/commandes/urxvt)) and I realized that you can add plugins to it and through some of them, it supports tabs and URL detection
+Some days ago, while trying different plugins for my Vim setup, I (re)discovered [URXVT](http://software.schmorp.de/pkg/rxvt-unicode.html) ([man urxvt](http://pwet.fr/man/linux/commandes/urxvt)) and I realized that you can add plugins to it and through some of them, it supports tabs and URL detection